 The Five Deaths

-As the Jurassic Park franchise slowly expands, since Evolution is heavily-inspired from the post and pre-Jurassic Park era, these new islands near to the iconic Isla Nublar (Site A) and Isla Sorna (Site B) are your starting points.
+As the Jurassic Park franchise slowly expands, since Evolution is heavily inspired from the post and pre-Jurassic Park era, these new islands are near to the iconic Isla Nublar (Site A) and Isla Sorna (Site B) are your starting points.

 There are five islands where you can build and manage your park: Isla Matanceros, Isla Muerto, Isla Pena, Isla Sorna, and Isla Nublar.
 These islands are identified as The Five Deaths by Dr. Ian Malcolm in the game.

 If you didn’t pay close attention while watching The Lost World: Jurassic Park, The Five Deaths were mentioned right before Dr. Malcolm, Eddie, and Nick landed on Site B: Isla Sorna.

 Let’s take Isla Muertos, for example.
 Storms are deadlier here and it can destroy facilities on your park.
 These storms don’t just devastate everything where it lands, it also enrages your dinosaurs – especially the carnivores.
 Velociraptors, for instance, panic as their comfort meter gets pulled down by the storm causing them to go berserk where they attempt to break the wall enclosures.
 To add more challenge, dino-diseases are rampant and happen randomly at a quicker rate.
 Meaning, you have to be well-equipped and prepared for any outbreaks.
 So having those vaccines researched should be your highest priority.